pateskinasy/pateskinasy.github.io/_posts/2022-07-23-of-course-you-are-not-a-shady-supplier.md

 You may wonder what I mean by shady though.
 Business shadiness comes in a spectrum of forms.
 Here I am conflating:

-* businesses that did not fulfil multi-million-dollar purchase orders after the deposit was paid (and subsequently ceased trading)
+* Businesses that did not fulfil multi-million-dollar purchase orders after the deposit was paid (and subsequently ceased trading).
-* businesses that manufactured PPE with no modern human slavery safeguards in place
+* Businesses that manufactured PPE with no modern human slavery safeguards in place.
-* businesses that followed no environment sustainability guidelines in their operations
+* Businesses that followed no environment sustainability guidelines in their operations.

 Finding sellers that share your values may prove hard.
 Seller's "About" pages may be unhelpful.
 You may get on the phone with a seller's representative and they may not be able to tell you if the company actively manages ethical and sustainability standards in their supply chain, or whether they have zero tolerance for modern slavery and human trafficking.